Texas Oil & Gas Museums

 Off the main roads, the Gaston Museum in East Texas preserves the life of working families in the oil patch.
 Photo by Bruce Wells.

-The museum building is a circa 1940 snack shop beside a former Dixie service station in Gaston, hometown of Billy Jack.
-With the state’s only known surviving “Tent House,” museum visitors truly step back in time and see how people lived during the oil boom.
+The museum has been housed in a circa 1940 snack shop beside a former Dixie service station in Gaston.
+With the state’s only known surviving “Tent House,” museum visitors have seen how people lived during on of the greatest U.S. oil booms.

 Harris County Historical Commission